zsh2650720805/Automatic-blackboard-eraser/README.md

 # Automatic-blackboard-eraser
 This is the automatic erase blackboard control source.
-The demo video is linked below:
+The demo video can be seen above.